merely-useful/py-rse/index.md

 $ git mv README.md README.rst
 ```

-We then make a few edits to the file:
+We then make a few edits to the file formatting:
 titles are underlined and overlined,
 section headings are underlined,
-and code blocks are set off with two colons (`::`) and indented:
+and code blocks are set off with two colons (`::`) and indented.
+We can also add some context about why to use the package,
+as well as updated information about package installation:

 ```markdown
 The ``pyzipf`` package tallies the occurrences of words in text